How to Get a Business Credit Card

 • Industry Type

-The “How to get a business credit card for a new business” process also requires that you provide a personal guarantee.
+The process also requires that you provide a personal guarantee.
 Personal guarantees enable your new business to get a credit card.
 It details all your personal information and is a guarantee that you are responsible for the credit given on the card, and your personal assets can be used to cover any debts.

 A hard credit check will be conducted on your score to gain more insight into your money management habits.
 Some of the details you’ll need to provide with the personal guarantee are your name and job title, address, phone number, annual income, Social Security number, the ownership percentage of the business, date of birth, and email address.